From our WIKI section.

 Starcraft Buildings – Nexus

-The Nexus is the fundamental for the Protoss.
+The Nexus is the fundamental building for the Protoss.
 It warps in the Protoss worker, the Probe.
 Since patch 4.0.0, after the Fleet Beacon is built, the Nexus can also produce the Mothership.
 The Nexus is also capable of casting the Chrono Boost spell, which gives a bonus to production and research.
 All harvested minerals and Vespene Gas must be returned by Probes to the Nexus in order to become available for use.

 Follow us and check out our social media accounts on Twitter, Facebook & YouTube ►